Skip to main content

 Very early on, Howard is faced with the question of whether Judy dropping into his life is a blessing or a thorn.
 At first, he defines this along the line of whether she can help him get the Larrabee Grant.
 After all, her natural magnetism helps him earn favor with Mr. Larrabee.
 And isn’t she a lot more fun, anyway?

 But Judy also actively wrecks his relationship with his fiancé.
-And this exuberance that causes complete strangers to fall for her also creates the kind of chaos that sets hotel rooms on fire and gets Howard kicked out.
+And this exuberance that causes complete strangers to fall for her also creates the kind of chaos that sets hotel rooms on fire.
 In that way, Judy becomes a stand-in for the spontaneity and unpredictability of romance.

 When the guns start going off and fists start flying, the two of them make a quick getaway with all the suitcases, forcing their pursuers to chase them all across the city, setting the stage for a five-act symphony of madness featuring the majority of the film’s most impressive set pieces.
 Judy and Howard are pursued all across the city before they all ultimately crash into San Francisco Bay, finding themselves stuffed in a courtroom in the very next scene.

-The chase sequence takes up roughly ten minutes of a 90-minute movie (it took an even larger percent of the film’s budget, 1 out of 4 M), and it is worth every cent and every second.
-The film even quantifies the outcome of the chaos.
-After the mayhem, the heiress offers Judy and Howard their $20,000 reward for recovering her jewels, but she deducts from their sum all the expenses left wake of the chaos they sowed in the city-wide chase, which she tallies one by one.
+The chase sequence takes up roughly ten minutes of a 90-minute movie (it took an even larger percent of the film’s budget, 1 out of 4 M), and from the audience's standpoint, it is worth every cent and every second--$20,000 it turns out, the dollar amount the heiress posted for the safe recovery of her jewels.
+Of course, she deducts from their sum all the expenses left wake of the chaos they sowed in the city-wide chase, which she tallies one by one.
 There’s a twisted sense of humor as we watch in real time as Howard’s reward is gradually eaten away by all the cars they crashed, all the Chinese dragons they stole, all the glass panes they shattered.
 The final count comes down to a measly twenty-five dollars.

 And yet, it’s still twenty five dollars more than they had at the start of the film.
 A net gain.
 But more than any specific sum of money, the madness reveals how effectively Judy and Howard work as a team.
 Chaos becomes the battlefield by which Howard and Judy prove both their compatibility and vitality as a couple.